standardgalactic/third-brain/_Projects/Object shapes - how this under-the-hood change in Ruby 3.2.0 will improve your code performance.md

 When the index is fetched for the first time, the inline cache is empty.
 It references the IV index table to get the index and update the inline cache.

-This inline cache uses the class of the object as its cache key[⁴](https://www.notion.so/Ruby-3-2-0-introduces-object-shapes-33309b579dba4d27b7c7dc5368796549).
+This inline cache uses the class of the object as its cache key[^4].
+The cache is used only if the class of the object and the class in the cache key match.
 The above code will be updated into this (pseudo-code):

 ```ruby
 def name=(value)